-In the spring of 1966 I was in a team of 20 students and adult leaders from what is now Southern Nazarene University that spent our Spring Break to build a church in Muzquiz, Mexico [ mission trip story ].
+In the spring of 1966, I was in a team of 20 students and adult leaders from what is now Southern Nazarene University that spent Spring Break in Mexico constructing a church building [ mission trip story ].
 It was my first cross-cultural experience.

-During our 10-day stay across the border we discovered something of what it means to be an "alien," to be a foreigner.
+During our 10-day stay across the border, we discovered what it means to be an "alien," to be a foreigner.
 Shut off from our environment by cultural and language barriers, we found we were being shadowed day and night by a gnawing uncertainty.

 However, we did manage to cope with our culture shock long enough to participate on Easter Sunday morning with District Superintendent Roberto Moreno in the dedication service of the simple building we had built on the concrete foundations and floor they had poured before our arrival.

 As we drove back across the Rio Grande River to Eagle Pass, Texas, that shadowy fearful uncertainty of being on foreign soil vanished.
-In two of the vehicles, crew members began spontaneously to sing "God Bless America."
+In two vehicles, crew members spontaneously began singing "God Bless America."
 We sang because we felt "free" again, free in a way we had not felt for the previous ten days.
 It was something akin to the sentiment expressed in the song "His eye is on the sparrow" by C.D.
 Martin and Charles Hutchison Gabriel.
 The lyrics of that song have the emphatic statement: "I sing because I'm happy.
 I sing because I'm free."

-I look back on that incident at the U.S./Mexico border and smile at how "provincial" we were, and how intimidated we had been by language and cultural barriers.
+I look back now on that incident at the U.S./Mexico border and smile at how "provincial" we were and how intimidated we had been by language and cultural differences.